buley/personal/src/content/framing.md

 *Excellence meets execution.*

 **Core Dynamic**
-My superiority fuels my pursuit of excellence, my independence makes me self-reliant, and my nonconformity ensures that I'm not following pre-set standards—I'm creating my own.
+My superiority fuels my pursuit of excellence, my independence makes me self-reliant, and my nonconformity ensures that I'm not following pre-set standards--I'm creating my own.
 This results in high expectations, not just for myself but for those around me.

 **Strengths**
 - Consistent drive for excellence